Music and Other Events

 Please note that we no longer allow dogs to our events at the winery, including the camping area.

-For more information about concerts see our current newsletter.
+For more information about concerts please see our current newsletter.

 More about the Burke & Wills Folk Festival below.